FreekBes/insta_reddit_bot/README.md

 ```

 In this example, the bot would post at 0:12, 0:32, 0:52, 1:12, 1:32, 2:12, 2:45, 3:04, 5:50, 6:10, 7:30, 7:34 and 7:38.
 There's 24 rows in `hourly_timings`, so as you might have guessed, this schedule is in a 24-hour format.
 The bot expects 24 rows to be present at all times.
 In order to not post at specific hours, just remove all the numbers from in between the square brackets (so that it becomes an empty array, like in the example at 4 'o clock).

+### Discord integration

+For moderation purposes, this bot includes a Discord integration, which you can enable in *settings.json*.
+To make it work, create a new application in the [Discord Developer Portal](https://discord.com/developers/applications/), add a bot and set the token accordingly in *settings.json*.
+In your Discord server, create two text channels: one for sending commands to the bot, and one for system messages (from the bot itself).
+Right-click these channels, and copy the ID.
+Enter those in *settings.json*.
+Then add the bot to your server (use the OAuth2 section in the Discord Developer Portal to easily do this).

+#### Commands
+- !blacklist <redditPostUrl/redditPostId>: add a post from Reddit to the blacklist.
+This post will not get uploaded to Instagram.
+- !ping: check if the bot is up and running.

+To view more commands, use !help.

+## Running the bot

+To run the bot, simply run the command `node bot.js` in the project's folder.
+To keep the bot running in the background, please check [this Stack Overflow page](https://stackoverflow.com/questions/4018154/how-do-i-run-a-node-js-app-as-a-background-service).